Filter outliers

 How does outlier-based filtering work in CogStat?

-• Outliers will be detected in each selected variables, independent of other variables.
+- Outliers will be detected in each selected variable, independent of other variables.

-• All cases that are identified as outlier in any of the selected variables will be removed from the following analyses.
+- All cases that are identified as outliers in any of the selected variables will be removed from the following analyses.

-• In addition, the cases that have missing value in the selected variables will be excluded too.
+- In addition, the cases that have a missing value in the selected variables will be excluded too.

 Information about the MAD method